jwsternthal/jwsternthal.github.io/index.md

 Working at Long John Silvers has given me the opportunity to familiarize myself with the working environment.

-**Jonathan's PC Services; Early 2009 to Present** Jonathan.
+**Jonathan's PC Repair; June 2009 to Present**
+Myself.

-Throughout middle school, high school and college, I've done some computer repair for friends and family for extra spending money.
+Through my middle and high school years, I've done some computer repair for close friends and family and have gotten paid for doing so.

 # Skills